-The church fiscal year shall begin each year on January 1st and end on December 31st that same year.
+The church IRS and member giving statements fiscal year will continue to begin each year on January 1st and end on December 31st that same year.
+The church Ministry Action Plan (Map) {budget} shall begin each year on September 1st and end on August 31st the following calendar year.